From Rear Window to Copycat, the plot techniques in play when a film’s lead character is trapped at home.

 Many genres end by bringing the killer home in the final scenes.
 This is especially effective here as none of our protagonists can run away.
 With no miracles in sight, all we can do is hope for a twist that might let them escape.

 This climax resolves a question implied at the very start of the film.
 What’s the most terrifying thing that can happen if you can’t leave the house?
 For detectives (or amateur sleuths) it’s their knowledge or investigation opening a portal to a killer … and having them step right into the living room.

 Once the killer is on home turf, the lead character is left to face their ‘weakness’.

 If this sounds an unfair fight, remember this isn’t necessarily their mental or physical ailment.
-And, like any super hero, their great weakness is balanced by great power – typically knowledge or expertise of some kind.
+And, like any super hero, great weakness is balanced by great power – typically knowledge or expertise of some kind (see also Unbreakable).